 Flying buttresses created a majestic silhouette for cathedrals when viewed from a distance.

-Their sloping arcs highlighted the building’s verticality, creating a dramatic contrast between low horizontal lines and prayerful vertical lines lifting the eye and spirit towards the heavens.
+Their sloping arcs highlighted the building’s verticality, creating a dramatic contrast between low horizontal lines and prayerful vertical lines that lifted the eye and spirit toward the heavens.
 This conveyed core ideas of Gothic religious architecture.

 Beyond their functional and aesthetic impact, flying buttresses had a tremendous influence structurally and culturally.